oleg-astakhov/microservices-demo/README.md

 Similar approach happens with a history widget.
 If its code is broken, then you will still be able to play the game, but won't see the history of your last attempts.

 This demonstrates and fulfills the requirement of `Resilience` (`High-Availability, HA`) of a reactive system.
+Additionally, behind the scenes, each widget maps to a separate REST endpoint.
+This is an intentional design choice that contributes to high availability.
+If a single HTTP request were used for all three widgets, and even one of them became unavailable, the entire request might return no data.
+The same issue would also occur in a server-side rendered UI.
+By leveraging SPA approach and decoupling the widgets into individual endpoints, we ensure better fault tolerance and resiliency.

 `Gateway`, `Quiz` and `Gamification` are stateless microservices, so they can be replicated as much as needed.
 This fulfills the requirement of `Elastic` property of a reactive system.